Teacher Training

 Training Opportunities

-To meet the need for trained teachers, the SAA has established a Teacher Development Program, with systematic, comprehensive professional training available from registered Teacher Trainers in violin, viola, cello, bass, piano, flute, harp, guitar, recorder and early childhood education.
+To meet the need for trained teachers, the SAA has established a Teacher Development Program, with systematic, comprehensive professional training available from registered Teacher Trainers in violin, viola, cello, bass, piano, flute, harp, guitar, recorder, accordion, brass, organ, voice, Suzuki in the Schools and Suzuki Early Childhood Education.
 Both prospective and experienced teachers can benefit from the training offered through SAA’s Teacher Development Program.
 Recognition of training is provided by the SAA registration program for completed training credits.

 If you are interested in learning more about Suzuki’s philosophy and approach and/or becoming a Suzuki teacher, you may take training courses specifically designed for your instrument.
-Training is offered year-round in a number of different formats: short-term intensive courses available at workshops and summer institutes, long-term courses at music schools and colleges, and apprenticeships arranged with Teacher Trainers.
+Training is offered year-round in a number of different formats: unit courses available at workshops and Summer Institutes and long-term courses at music schools and colleges.

-The core courses or units of study correspond in name to the numbered Suzuki repertoire books for each instrument, with the first two courses (Every Child Can! and Book 1) providing an introduction to the Suzuki philosophy and beginning approach to the instrument.
+The core courses or units of study correspond in name to the numbered Suzuki repertoire books for each instrument, with the first two courses (Every Child Can! for USA and Canada OR Filosofía for Latin America and Unit 1) providing an introduction to the Suzuki philosophy and beginning approach to the instrument.
 Courses are designed to stimulate participation and interaction.
 They include opportunities for work with a master teacher as well as extensive observation of experienced teachers working with children.
-An audition is required for short-term or apprenticeship training.
+An SAA video audition is required for all training except long-term university training.

-All teacher training participants are asked to prepare the repertoire to be studied to the point of fluent performance.
-Memorization is not required but is recommended.
-Additionally, participants should be conversant with the ideas presented in Dr. Suzuki’s Nurtured by Love.
+All teacher training participants are asked to prepare and memorize the repertoire to be studied to the point of fluent performance.
+Additionally, participants should be conversant with the ideas presented in Dr. Suzuki’s book Nurtured by Love.

-All participants will be performing in class.
+All participants will be performing Suzuki repertoire and other materials in class.
 Strings and woodwinds are expected to provide their own instruments.
-It is recommended that participants bring a tape recorder and a notebook to all sessions.
-100% attendance is required for registering the course.

 One of the most popular, accessible formats in which Suzuki training can be obtained is through intensive week-long courses offered at teacher workshops during the school year and summer institutes.
 Summer institutes offer student activities and teacher training at more than 75 locations throughout the US and Canada during the summer months.

-In order to qualify for short-term training, an audition is required.
-To get information on where short-term teacher training is taking place, see the summer institute listings, teacher workshops, and the Every Child Can! course listings.
+In order to qualify for this training, an audition is required.
+To get information on where teacher training is taking place, see upcoming events.

 Long-Term Training